Chip-level and multi-node analysis of energy-optimized lattice-Boltzmann CFD simulations: MPI-parallel LBM simulations

-Although both scenarios show a dependence of the effective MPI bandwidth on the clock speed, this is especially pronounced at PPN=16, and we see a breakdown of about 35\,\% in communication bandwidth within the region of message sizes relevant for the ILBDC packed reactor benchmark (shaded area).
+Although both scenarios show a dependence of the effective MPI bandwidth on the clock speed, this is especially pronounced at PPN=16, and we see a breakdown of about 35\% in communication bandwidth within the region of message sizes relevant for the ILBDC packed reactor benchmark (shaded area).
 Moreover, the bandwidth of the FDR-10 IB interface cannot be saturated even at the highest frequency setting with PPN=16.
-We attribute both effects to the dominance of intra-node communication, which has a strong dependence on clock speed.
-In contrast, the saturated LBM performance with the AA pattern and AVX vectorization only drops by about 20\,\% over the whole frequency range (see Fig.~\ref{fig:AA_vect}).
+We attribute both effects to the dominance of intra-node communication, which has a strong dependence on clock speed.\footnote{Note that even with PPN=1 (open symbols in Fig.~\ref{fig:sendrecv}) there is still a roughly 30\% breakdown in effective bandwidth, so the observed effect would be visible even with a single process per node, where intra-node communication does not take place.} In contrast, the saturated LBM performance with the AA pattern and AVX vectorization only drops by about 20\% over the whole frequency range (see Fig.~\ref{fig:AA_vect}).
 This explains the stronger breakdown of parallel efficiency at strong scaling and low clock speeds.